BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 Access to resources in the system depends on the access control list set for them.
 Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
 Please visit @ref:[Authentication](./authentication.md) to learn more about how to retrieve an access token.

+@@@ note { .tip title="Authorization notes" }

+When  modifying ACLs, the caller must have `acls/write` permissions on the path where the ACLs are being modified or its ancestors.

+When  reading ACLs, the caller must have `acls/read` permissions on the path where the ACLs are being modified or its ancestors.

+@@@

 ## Default permissions

 When IAM starts for the first time, it applies the default permissions to `/`.
 This gives all permissions to the anonymous user to enable setting up realms.
 It is recommended to replace these permissions once user has setup an authorization realm.